 Ten to fifteen per cent of stings are life-threatening for victims and the remainder will experience severe pain but no dire consequences.
 During stinger season, it’s best to swim within designated stinger nets which prevent the entry of box jellyfish into the swimming enclosure.

-So you see, Australia deserves its reputation for being home to some of the world’s most dangerous animals, but for the most part, if humans leave them alone, there will be no harm done.
+Australia deserves its reputation for being home to some of the world’s most dangerous animals, but for the most part, if humans leave them alone, there will be no harm done.

 When it comes to creepy-crawlies, knowing what’s dangerous and what’s not is a matter of seeking out the information for your area, but most people only do so when faced with one.
 Luckily, there’s so much else to love about Australia but remember, all creatures great and small deserve to be respected and appreciated.